paulkienitz/SPARE/README.md

 --------

 The third method is **`SPARE.onPopStateRestore`**.
 It is exactly like the `myPopStateHandler` example given above.
 If you’re using `simulateNavigation` and don’t need anything fancier than that example, then you can just add one line such as `window.onpopstate = SPARE.onPopStateRestore;` and be ready to go.
-There is no need to call this method directly.
+There is no need to call this method directly, unless you are invoking it from a wrapper function so that you can perform additional actions in response to the popstate event.

 --------